jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

 * Now, in the :guilabel:`Data Views` window, expand the :guilabel:`Map #1` list, so that you can see the individual layers.
 Select
   :file:`hires_berlin.bsq` and drag the layer into :guilabel:`Map #2` (you can drag them directly into the map views or the respective menu item under :guilabel:`Data Views`).
-  You can remove :file:`library_berlin.sli` and :file:`landcover_berlin_polygon.shp`, since they are not needed here.
+  You can remove :file:`library_berlin.sli` and :file:`landcover_berlin_polygon.gpkg`, since they are not needed here.
 Right-click on the layer in the Data Views panel and select :guilabel:`Remove Layer`.
 * In the next step we link both map views, so that zoom and center are synchronized between both.
 Go to :menuselection:`View --> Set Map Linking` and select |link_all_mapscale_center| :superscript:`Link map scale and center`.